benchopt/benchopt/README.rst

 After installing ``benchopt``, you can

-- replicate/modify and existing benchmark
+- replicate/modify an existing benchmark
 - create your own benchmark